Citation, DOI, disclosures and article data

 Hemoglobin is a tetrameric protein molecule composed of four subunits.
 Each subunit consists of an iron-containing cyclic heme component linked to a polypeptide chain, the polypeptides are together known as globin.
 Each hemoglobin molecule comprises two pairs of polypeptide chains.

 In hemoglobin A (HbA), which is the predominant form in adults, the two polypeptide chains are termed the α chains and β chains, and so hemoglobin A is styled α2β2.
-A small percentage (2.5%) of the normal hemoglobin in the adult is hemoglobin A2 (HbA2) which contains δ chains instead of β chains, thus α2δ2.
+A small percentage (2.5%) of the normal hemoglobin in adults is hemoglobin A2 (HbA2) which contains δ chains instead of β chains, thus α2δ2.

 Carbon monoxide (CO) binds to hemoglobin forming carboxyhemoglobin (COHb).
 Carbon monoxide has a stronger affinity than oxygen for hemoglobin, thus displacing the oxygen from the hemoglobin, such that less oxygen is available to the tissues.